Zingerman's Roadhouse Reopens After Six-Week Renovation

 Zingerman's Roadhouse reopened on February 19 after a six-week renovation that replaced the worn wooden floors, overhauled the bar room, and improved acoustics in a dining room that has needed it for years.
 The restaurant at 2501 Jackson Avenue closed on January 4 for the work.

 During the closure, the Roadhouse team kept cooking.
-A food truck on Stadium Boulevard handled the takeout demand, while a temporary operation at Zingerman's Greyline on North Ashley served dine-in customers.
+A food truck on Stadium Boulevard handled takeout demand, while a temporary operation at Zingerman's Greyline on North Ashley served dine-in customers.
 Bob Bennett, who has been with the Roadhouse since it opened, helped coordinate the transition.

 Twenty-three years is a long time for any restaurant.
 A renovation at this stage is a commitment to the next chapter, not a concession to the past one.